hydroframe/ospool_parflow/README.md

 used to submit a job just like the sbatch command on HPC using slurm.

 The demo.submit command is provided in the ospool_parflow workspace in the demo folder.
-The demo.submit specifies the executable as the run_demo.sh that we used to execute parflow on the access point in the previous section.
+The demo.submit specifies the executable as the run_demo.sh file that we used to execute parflow on the access point in the previous section.

 You can check the queue status of a submitted job using the command.